Contact CU Independent Opinion Staff Writer William Witt at firstname.lastname@example.org.

 Have you ever seen that one little kid at the grocery store, or at a movie, with a brand new iPhone 6S, playing Angry Birds and texting his friends?
 His mother tries to get the his attention, but he is so consumed with the newest level he just unlocked that he won’t move.
 The mom is then forced to take the phone away from the child, resulting in a temper tantrum and forcing the embarrassed mother to give the phone back.
 This is what our world is coming to.
 People are turning into mindless zombies who are unable to think for themselves.
 We base our every action off of the effect that technology and social media will have on other people’s perception of us.

-We are the most insecure and judgmental generation, posting pictures on social media to try and garner likes to make us feel better about ourselves, instead of doing things that actually benefit our growth as a society.
+We are the most insecure and judgmental generation, posting pictures on social media to try and garner likes, or even buy views from themarketingheaven.com to make us feel better about ourselves, instead of doing things that actually benefit our growth as a society.
 We believe a clever tweet with seven favorites equals status; the more followers you have is what popularity feels like.

 This may be old news to most, and you’re probably thinking that this is common knowledge.
 So if you’re thinking you know this already while you simultaneously scroll through your Instagram feed, why not do something about it?
 It took a lot of courage to delete all of my social media and stray away from temporary pleasures that plague our society, but it’s all been worth it.
 I may never be able to find Jennifer and scroll through her feed to see what ridiculous costume she wore on Halloween, but I’m perfectly content with that.
 Maybe I’ll see her again and just ask her what it was.